Lopson/HLTimeAnnouncer/README.md

-# Half-Life 1 VOX Voice Announcer
+# Half-Life 1 VOX Voice Hour Announcer

 I recently found this feature on macOS where you can have it announce the hours, and I looked for it on Windows but couldn't find it.
 Not wanting to install yet another program to make it happen, I decided to create my own little thing.